 “The Mercenary” is the only song on the album that I can’t quite get behind, which makes me sad, as this was one of the few songs from this album to make it onto live setlists.
 Perhaps the riff feels a bit like early classic MAIDEN – I’m talking Paul Di’Anno -era – but that doesn’t explain what prevents me from loving the song, as I liked the classic MAIDEN guitarwork.
 I believe it’s the style in which Dickinson sings the verses, combined with yet another overly simple chorus, lyrically, that holds this song back.
 “Show them no fear, show them no pain” is by far one of the best parts of this song and, though it’s my least favorite, it is still a decent track.
 Perhaps it is fortunate that it is one of the shorter songs on the album, around the 4-minute mark.

 “The Fallen Angel” has one of the coolest intros, with its wicked drums (thanks, Nicko McBrain!) and fantastically dynamic build-up.
 Something about this song makes me think it is what “The Clansman” should have been if Dickinson had been the vocalist.
-I love “The Clansman,” but it lacks a certain energy and exuberance that “The Fallen Angel” makes up completely.
+I love “The Clansman,” but it lacks a certain energy and exuberance that “The Fallen Angel” makes up for completely.
 They didn’t skimp on the chorus in this one either, keeping the song’s story going in full force.
 I’d be curious to know what inspired this particular song, as the concepts of “fallen angel” and “chosen one” were and still are pretty common tropes.
 More excellent soloing follows, with I’m assuming at least two of the guitarists getting a turn at the song, as the solo changes up three times.
 I would have loved to see this song live at some point.
 It has great energy and fits well between two particularly long and mystical songs.

 Having said that “Out of the Silent Planet” could have been the album’s closer, I’m so glad it wasn’t, because “The Thin Line Between Love and Hate” is such a great finale.
-In fact, I don’t think a single MAIDEN album closer was this good until “Empire of the Clouds” from “The Book of Souls” (2015).
+In fact, I don’t think a single MAIDEN album closer was this good until “Empire of the Clouds” from “The Book of Souls“ (2015).
 That’s 15 years and three albums falling short before they had an album that could match this as a finale.
 Anyways, I love the heavy, bordering on industrial beat in the beginning of the song.
 A song potentially about the fine line between good and evil, I really enjoy the lyrics in this track.
 There is a bit of political judgment and also some rather provocative thought regarding the future.
 I love the sort of dual-chorus in this song, the first being “There’s a thin line between love and hate” and the second being the “I will hope, my soul will fly, and I will live forever” – each has its own power and creates a different atmosphere.
 The “thin line” parts are cautionary, while the “my soul” parts are more hopeful, thus eventually ending the album on an optimistic note.
-More amazing solos follow, briefly interspersed between choruses, and then longer solos follow toward the end to help the song wind down, though they just keep going, riffing the vocal lines a bit before Dickinson joins in again.
-You think the song is drawing to a close, but then the song picks up once more and goes into some more awesome soloing.
+More amazing solos follow, briefly interspersed between choruses, and then longer solos follow toward the end to help the song wind down, though they just keep going, riffing the vocal lines a bit.
+You think the song is drawing to a close, but it picks up once more and goes into some more awesome soloing.
 The solos aren’t wanky or overdone either – they fit the feeling of the song and make it all the more enjoyable to listen to.
-This is how you do guitars right in heavy metal!
+This is how you do guitars properly in heavy metal!
 The guitars once again reintroduce the vocal line before Dickinson joins in, and the song fades out, ending the album on what I consider to be a perfect note.

 Thus we conclude a phenomenal album and one of my personal all-time favorites.
 “Brave New World” appeared at a time when the “classics” were behind IRON MAIDEN already, so most of the songs from this album are sadly absent from their live shows and I consider that to be nothing short of a tragedy.
 This album has everything I love about heavy metal – outstanding musicianship (and oh so many great solos), thought provoking and/or story-like lyrics, and Bruce Dickinson before his voice started sounding too strained.
 While a few of the songs suffer from the traditional IRON MAIDEN “one-line” choruses, the songs aren’t made any worse by the lack of diversity.
 It is truly a masterpiece that should be considered among MAIDEN‘s best.